Link to Brentford High Street Project

 1901 - surveyors clerk, living at home

-1961 – died, death registered in Fulham, buried in family grave South Ealing Cemetery (MI)
+1961 - death registered at Fulham; buried in the family grave at South Ealing Cemetery

 Top